-The climate change conversation has become so huge, in fact, that it’s inspired a CNN Climate Crisis Town Hall Sept.
-4 during which viewers will see 10 Democratic presidential candidates discuss some of the biggest arguments and solutions related to climate change and our planet today.
-For reference, climate change was widely considered the most underrepresented issue of the 2016 presidential election.
-As more of a spotlight is focused on the pressing issue of climate change, so, too, appear a myriad of associated buzzwords—from fossil fuels and carbon to biofuels and ozone.
-And as the climate change conversation becomes increasingly ubiquitous and complicated, it’s helpful to have a grasp on some of its most significant terms—starting with the definition of “climate change.”
+Climate change was widely considered the most underrepresented issue of the 2016 presidential election.
+The topic has since become so huge it inspired a CNN Climate Crisis Town Hall in September 2019 during which 10 Democratic presidential candidates gave their views on some of the biggest arguments and solutions related to our planet today.
+As more of a spotlight is focused on these pressing issues, so, too, appear a myriad of associated buzzwords—from fossil fuels and carbon to biofuels and ozone.
+And as the climate change conversation becomes increasingly ubiquitous and complicated, it’s helpful to have a grasp on some of its most significant terms—starting with the definition of “climate change” itself.

 At its most fundamental, climate change refers to new weather patterns sustained over time (decades to thousands or even millions of years) because of fluctuations in the Earth’s climate system (atmosphere, biosphere, cryosphere, hydrosphere, and lithosphere).
 The planet has gone through many significant (and natural) climate changes over the past 4.5 billion years, including ice ages and global melts.
 Then, about 12,000 years ago, the climate reached stable temperatures hospitable to humans.
 The resulting farming and settling that occurred led to a need for fuel to power newly invented machines; people found it in coal.
 But as the coal burned, it released the carbon it held.
 Then came the oil industry in 1859, when Edwin L. Drake drilled the first oil well.
 All that burning of fossil fuels for industry and transportation—and methane from livestock and the burning of natural gas—has sent much higher levels of emissions into the air than ever before, fueling a period of global warming that is happening faster than at any time in the past 2,000 years.
 After thousands of years with average temperatures barely fluctuating by more than a degree Celsius, many experts agree the world is likely to experience three degrees of warming by the end of this century.
 That’s because for the first time, we’re seeing what civilization’s effect on the Earth’s climate system is—and how it affects all of us.